dentarg/auth0-blog/_posts/2017-09-17-is-typescript-good-for-nodejs-apps-sure.markdown

          ts-node
 ```

-There is no way we can create a Nest app with less dependencies than this.
+There is no way we can create a Nest.js app with less dependencies than this.
 Therefore it's worthwhile to understand why we have to add each dependency above.

-- The first dependency, [`@nestjs/common`](https://github.com/nestjs/nest/tree/master/src/common), adds the most commonly used components on a Nest application.
+- The first dependency, [`@nestjs/common`](https://github.com/nestjs/nest/tree/master/src/common), adds the most commonly used components on a Nest.js application.
 For example, having this dependency we can define a [Module](https://docs.nestjs.com/modules) for our application, as we will see soon.

 - The second dependency, [`@nestjs/core`](https://github.com/nestjs/nest/tree/master/src/core), defines the core functionality of Nest.js.
 Through this library, we can create, among other things, an instance of [NestApplication](https://github.com/nestjs/nest/blob/master/src/core/nest-application.ts) to run our Nest.js module.